theshivamverma/rich-text-editor/README.md

 - Insert Links
 - Insert Images
 - `{{meme_search_keyword}}` enter text in this format and you can insert memes as well with the click of a button.

+Note: make sure to select a text for appending link to it, or have the cursor in the editable area before hitting insert on either link or image